HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

 #### Enabling a CRD Server
+When an CRD client configures itself to support a payer's CRD service, it will need to identify which payer(s) the service supports.
+This is needed to ensure that the CRD client only sends CRD calls to services that the patient has current coverage for.
+The CRD service is responsible for any internal routing based on which processing organization handles the decisions.
+For this purpose, payer means 'The organization listed on the member's insurance card'.

+Provider and EHR Vendor organizations **MAY** leverage the [payer registry](http://hl7.org/fhir/us/davinci-pdex-plan-net) developed by PDex (which will eventually fold into the [national directory under FAST](https://confluence.hl7.org/display/FAST/National+Healthcare+Directory)) as a means of determining which endpoints exist for which payers as candidates for configuration.

 All CRD clients will need to be configured to support communicating to a particular CRD server.
 This configuration process includes the following:

 * Confirming that the CRD Server can legitimately act on behalf of one or more payers